udhayprakash/GoLangMaterial/Interview_questions.md

 Write a program use type interface with goroutines and channels.
 Generate N digit random number based on input. input : 5 , Output : 93657 Input : 2, Output : 47

+What is Package Context in Go" and how we are using it?

+What is the type Assertion?

+How Go's interface is different from Java Interface

+Design database design for particular system consider normalization

+Inline function in Go?

+Inline struct in Go?

+What is GORM?

+What is Gorilla Mux?

+Difference between Switch and Select in Go?

+What is First-Class Function in Go?

+How to define an anonymous function in Go?

+How to define an anonymous struct in Go?

+Function closures in Go

+What is Pass by Value and Pass by Reference?

+What is Slice Capacity and Length?

+What is struct composition?

+What is a nested struct?

+How to delete elements from Slice?

+What is Nil Interface

+What is Zero Value, Write down for all basic types?

+What is Atoi and Itoa ?

+What is gRPC?